taktsun/ED_ERV/README.md

-poweranalysis.R                | Produces estimates for running power analyses on [Lafit et al.'s Shiny app](https://github.com/ginettelafit/PowerAnalysisIL) | Read only list_of_variables.R                | List of variable names of ESM measures and momentary indices| Read only func_preprocessing.R                 | Functions for pre-processing data (in prepare_data.R) | Read only
+poweranalysis.R                | Produces estimates for running power analyses on [Lafit et al.'s Shiny app](https://github.com/ginettelafit/PowerAnalysisIL) | Read only list_of_variables.R                | List of variable names of ESM measures and momentary indices| Read only func_preprocessing.R                 | Functions for pre-processing data (in prepare_data.R) | Read only checkdata_prepare.R                 | Check availability of data needed for data pre-processing | Read only checkdata_analysis.R                 | Check availability of data needed for main analyses | Read only

 ### Manuscript